What They Do: Financial analysts provide guidance to businesses and individuals making investment decisions.

 Portfolio managers select the mix of products, industries, and regions for their company's investment portfolio.
 These managers are responsible for the overall performance of the portfolio.
 They are also expected to explain investment decisions and strategies in meetings with stakeholders.

 Ratings analysts evaluate the ability of companies or governments to pay their debts, including bonds.
-On the basis of their evaluation, a management team rates the risk of a company or government not being able to repay its bonds.
+Based on these evaluations, a management team rates the risk of a company or government not being able to repay its bonds.

-Financial analysts hold about 492,100 jobs.
-The largest employers of financial analysts are as follows:
+Financial and investment analysts hold about 317,300 jobs.
+The largest employers of financial and investment analysts are as follows:

 Management of companies and enterprises | 11% |